srivishnusatwik15/Food-Delivery-Time-Predication/README.md

 ### Model Training and Evaluation

 - The dataset is split into training and testing sets using train_test_split.
-- Linear Regression, Decision Tree Regressor, and XGBoost Regressor models are trained and evaluated.
+- Linear Regression and Decision Tree Regressor models are trained and evaluated.
 - Predictions are made on the test set, and evaluation metrics such as RMSE, R-squared, and MSE are calculated for each model.

 ## Results